Katherine Where the Outback meets the tropics

 Kick off your Katherine adventure in the NT's third-largest town.
 Try a spot of caving, join a river cruise, or fly over the stunning Katherine Gorge.

-The outback meets the tropics at Katherine.
 The Northern territory’s third-largest town, Katherine is on the banks of the Katherine River, which flows from the nearby world-renowned Katherine Gorge (Nitmiluk National Park).

 Gateway to nature and adventure